lumirelle/nuxt-demo/README.md

 UnoCSS has presets compatible with Tailwind CSS & other CSS frameworks.

-This demo use `presetWind3` & `presetAttributify` presets, compatible with Tailwind CSS 3 & attributify atomic css classes.
+This demo use `presetWind3` & `presetAttributify` presets, compatible with Tailwind CSS 3 & attributify atomic css classes, and add some custom rules in order to use the css variables from Element Plus.

+See the detail config [here](uno.config.ts).

 Attributify let you write CSS classes like HTML attributes, which can avoid the mixing of semantic & non-semantic classes.